Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 How Long Does a DUI Affect Your Insurance Rates?

-Most drivers see elevated insurance rates for 3–5 years following a DUI conviction, though the impact can extend to 10 years or more depending on state laws and insurer lookback policies.
+Most drivers see elevated insurance rates for 3–10 years following a DUI conviction, depending on state laws and insurer lookback policies.
+The 3-year mark is when many insurers begin reducing rates noticeably — but the path varies considerably by where you live.

 Typical Timeline for Rate Impact

 Insurers typically review 3–5 years of your driving history when setting rates.
 Once a DUI falls outside that lookback window and you maintain a clean record, premiums begin trending downward.
-However, driving record retention periods vary significantly by state—some keep DUIs on record permanently.
+However, driving record retention periods vary significantly by state — some states keep DUIs on record for a decade or longer, while several retain them permanently.

 DUI Driving Record Retention by State: